WP-for-Church/Sermon-Manager/readme.txt

 * Fix styles not loading when "[sermons]" shortcode is used without filters
 * Fix image_size not working in "[sermons]" shortcode
 * Fix compatibility with PHP 5.3
+* Sermon Manager now supports PHP 5.5, 5.4 and 5.3, but we still recommend to use at least PHP 5.6

 ### 2.7.2 ###
 * Fix 404 on series, preacher, topic, book and service type pages